filamentphp/filament/packages/panels/docs/08-users.md

 ### Queuing email notifications

 By default, Filament will send email notifications for email verification and password reset in sync.
-However, if you wish to queue these notifications, you can set the `queue` parameter to `true` like so:
+However, if you wish to queue these notifications, you can set the `shouldQueue` parameter to `true` like so:

 ```php
 use Filament\Panel;